Hancock Soil & Water Staff

 Sarah Wayman Special Project Technician (2020) ext.
 106

 Jimmy Giannone, Farm Bill Wildlife Biologist (2020) Phone: 234-567-6083

 Hancock SWCD Board of Supervisors

-Evan Jackson, Member - Evan joined the Board of Supervisors in 2015.
-Evan has a wife (Kari) and a one year old daughter (Caroline).
+Evan Jackson, Vice Chairman – Evan joined the Board of Supervisors in 2015.
+Evan has a wife (Kari), two daughters (Caroline & Leah), and a son (Fritz).
 He is a Liberty-Benton graduate and an Operation Iraqi Freedom Veteran.
 Evan has farmed with his father, Tim Jackson, since the return of his deployment to Iraq in 2008.
 Together, they have a grain, cattle, and honeybee operation.
 They use no-till, vertical tillage, cover crops, and filter strips as conservation practices.
 Evan brings the perspective of a young farmer to the board of supervisors.

 Matthew Heitkamp, Fiscal Agent – Matt joined the Board of Supervisors in 2019.
 Matt along with wife Jennifer and sons John and Andrew farm in Hancock County.
 Matt is a Ag Sales Representative for Advanced Drainage Systems, and previously with USDA-NRCS as a Soil Conservationist.
 Matt feels his experience with agriculture, drainage, and conservation can bring support to the Hancock SWCD board.
 Matt’s goal is to provide great service to the landowners of Hancock County.\